evelynmitchell/AITinkerersDenver2024/README.md

 The Hackathon brief is to do a project in the area of:

-Sports Understanding: Leverage multimodal AI to solve problems in sports and exercise analytics in order to boost athletic performance and fitness.
+Sports Understanding: Leverage multimodal AI to solve problems in sports and exercise analytics inm order to boost athletic performance and fitness.

 Ecology and Environment: Develop multimodal AI-driven solutions to address challenges in ecology and environmental research.